WietseWind/xrptipbot/README.md

 XRP Tip Bot (reddit, /u/xrptipbot) in PHP + NodeJS

+# Todo

+This is ugly code, I know.
+It is, however, functioning very well, and running in a secure environment.
+There are some things on my personal wishlist for this repo, and I'll try to find/make the time to do this.
+Wish to help?
+Contact me @ reddit, /u/pepperew

+##### Todo's:

+1. Dockerfile, to prepare an out of the box docker container + environment for the code to run, with nodejs, php, nginx, MySQL / MariaDB, etc.
+2. Get rid of the fixed paths (`/data/` etc.)
+3. Make an installer (npm install, php composer, gen. template config file, generate reddit access token)
+4. Exception handling / logging

 ## Note

 This code needs refactoring, cleanup, etc. etc. - I know.
 However: I wrote this in two days ;) Will try to find some time.